 The idea here is founded on two principles.
 Firstly, if we want to be able to tackle future challenges, that future in all its complexity should be our reference and inspiration.
 Secondly, we need to change our idea of coalitions, because all partners are needed from the beginning until the end – from inception phase to implementation and evaluation.

-We executed a thorough research in partnership with the Global Center of Excellence on Climate Change and the AIBB on the region's urban, water and climate challenges, led by a consortium of research partners: Netherlands Environmental Assessment Agency, Deltares, International Architecture Biennale Rotterdam, Architecture Workroom Brussels, and Fabrications.
+We executed a thorough research in partnership with the Global Center on Adaptation and the AIBB on the region's urban, water and climate challenges, led by a consortium of research partners: Netherlands Environmental Assessment Agency, Deltares, International Architecture Biennale Rotterdam, Architecture Workroom Brussels, and Fabrications.
 Together we identified 20 plus cities in Southeast and South Asia with the toughest challenges and most appealing opportunities.

 Dutch researchers and partner cities abroad are involved.
 What can we expect from local stakeholders and financial donors?